alexjv89/docs.cashflowy.io/content/pages/passthrough/google sheets/google-sheets.md

   key: google-sheets
   title: Google sheets
 ---
-Original Google sheets docs can be found here - https://stripe.com/docs/api
+Original Google sheets docs can be found here - https://developers.google.com/sheets/api/reference/rest

-Integration to Google sheets is done via service APIs.
-When your org is created with cashflowy, a google service email is also created for you.
-This passthough API can access any documents shared with this service email ID.

-All you need to do is share your document with the service email provided.
-The advantage for this method over Oauth is that when the service email makes update, you can see that in your version control.
-This makes easier to spot errors or tweets that you need to make to your scripts.
+Integration to Google Sheets is done via Google Cloud Service Accounts.
+When an org is created on app.cashflowy.io, we also create a "Service Account" for that org.
+This Service Account is then integrated with the Cashflowy org.
+There on, the Cashflowy Passthrough API can read and write to Google Sheets.
+(The sheets should be "shared" with the Service Account email address with "Editor" access.)

+The advantage of the Service Account method over OAuth is the ability for strong version control.
+Whenever a script modifies the sheet, that activity will get logged in the name of the service account and a new version will get created.
+This serves as an audit trail, and also helps with backup and troubleshooting.

 ## Overall options